 Pearson confirms changes to the grading boundaries of BTEC Level 2 Tech Awards

-Updated 20 August 2019: Pearson have today confirmed that they will issue ‘revised grades’ for some students who may have been disadvantaged by missing out on the opportunity to resit exams.
+Updated 20 August 2019: Pearson has today confirmed that it will issue ‘revised grades’ for some students who may have been disadvantaged by missing out on the opportunity to resit exams.
 Pearson will be contacting all those affected schools and colleges to let them know that they will receive the updated result tomorrow.
 It has also confirmed that it will be writing to all colleges to inform them about the changes made so that they can take into account students' performance on the individual units when making their decisions.

 Pearson has written to centres confirming changes to this year's grading boundaries for BTEC Tech Award qualifications.